KwonVitalLab/KwonVitalLab.github.io/teaching/2025-Fall/ML-long.md

 - Accommodations:

-  The Department of Computer Science and Biomedical Informatics at Emory supports equal access for students with disabilities.
+  The Department of Biomedical Informatics at Emory supports equal access for students with disabilities.
 Any students needing special accommodations due to a disability should contact the [Department of Accessibility (DAS)](https://accessibility.emory.edu/) and appropriate arrangements will be made.

   If you are a student who is currently registered with DAS and have not received a copy of your accommodation notification letter within the first week of class, please notify DAS immediately.
 Students who have accommodations in place are encouraged to contact the instructor during the first week of the semester to communicate your specific needs for the course as it relates to their approved accommodations.
 All discussions with DAS and faculty concerning the nature of your disability remain confidential.